EOSIO/eos/contracts/enumivo.msig/README.md

    Storage changes are billed to 'proposer'

 Aprrove a proposal
-## eosio.msig::approve    proposer proposal_name level
+## enumivo.msig::approve    proposer proposal_name level
    - **proposer** account proposing a transaction
    - **proposal_name** name of the proposal
    - **level** permission level approving the transaction